 With all of this in mind, merger planning should cover (1) aligning the timing of filings, (2) substantive assessments and (3) remedy design worldwide, dealing with any jurisdiction where substantial lessening of competition or dominance issues could arise.5 Such review should also assess where other national economic or public interest factors could exist.

-Below we highlight some prominent cases that illustrate the diverse issues being raised by international merger remedies: (1) the Seagate/Samsung and Western Digital/Viviti cases, (2) Dow/DuPont and (3) Glencore/Xstrata, as well as (4) two examples of particularly effective cooperation between agencies, namely Cisco/Tandberg and UTC/Goodrich (see Section II, below).6 We then outline some of the key context, drawing on useful OECD studies7 (see Section III, below).
+Below we highlight some prominent cases that illustrate the diverse issues being raised by international merger remedies: (1) the Seagate/Samsung and Western Digital/Viviti cases, (2) Dow/DuPont and (3) Glencore/Xstrata, as well as (4) two examples of particularly effective cooperation between agencies, namely Cisco/Tandberg and UTC/Goodrich (see Section II).6 We then outline some of the key context, drawing on useful OECD studies7 (see Section III).
 We also refer to the ICN's Merger Guides.
-Finally, we offer some practical conclusions for companies and their advisers (see Section IV, below).
+Finally, we offer some practical conclusions for companies and their advisers (see Section IV).

 II PROMINENT CASES